- INVITATION to LCI 2017

 We strive for excellence in scholarship while modeling values of Learning Communities by creating community, fostering long-term professional relationships, collaborative learning, teaching, advising, mentoring, and encouraging well-being throughout our personal and professional development in careers as medical and health-science educators.
 If you would like to participate in the work of this committee, contact one of the co-chairs.

-Student & Alumni Outreach & Engagement Committee is dedicated to creating a national network of student leaders in health professions education.
+Student Leadership Council is dedicated to creating a national network of student leaders in health professions education.
 Members of the Committee will work to:

 1. identify unmet needs and best practices of LCs from the student’s perspective,